martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 ## So how do I make my website actually readable?
 Is there a theme or template I can use or something?

 Well, it's a website, you press Ctrl+U and the code's right there.
-More seriously, I have yet to decide whether the blog's source will be public or not.
+More seriously, I don't plan to make this a reusable theme but the code's available under AGPLv3 and they say imitation is the sincerest form of flattery. <!-- TODO GH link -->

+That being a said, I am not a webdev.
+I learned most of the HTML/CSS I know in the last few weeks.
+Take that into account.

+There's also a [test page](/test) which contains more thorough examples of everything covered here.

 <!-- How do you generate a random string?
 You put a first year CS student in front of vim and tell him to save and exit. -->